 SECTION ONE - PURPOSE

-B. Cisco Junior College encourages the use of these media and associated services because they can make communication more efficient and effective and because they are valuable sources of information.
+B. Cisco College encourages the use of these media and associated services because they can make communication more efficient and effective and because they are valuable sources of information.
 However, everyone connected with the college should remember that electronic media and services provided by the college are college property and their purpose is to facilitate and support school business.
 All computer users have the responsibility to use these resources in a professional, ethical, and lawful manner.

 C. To help all employees make responsible decisions, the following guidelines have been established for using information resources.
 No policy can lay down rules to cover every possible situation.
-Instead, it is designed to express Cisco Junior College philosophy and set forth general principles when using electronic media and services.
+Instead, it is designed to express Cisco College philosophy and set forth general principles when using electronic media and services.

 SECTION TWO - PROHIBITED COMMUNICATIONS